Skip to main content

 Will the legacy bank account endpoints be deprecated?

-Yes, the bank account feature will also be removed in 2026.
-Mangopay is releasing a new Recipients feature which completely replaces bank accounts.
+Yes, the bank account feature will also be removed in mid-2026.
+Mangopay’s Recipients feature which completely replaces bank accounts.
 Once Recipients is live in Production, the bank accounts endpoints should no longer be used.
+The Bank Account endpoints will made unavailable in mid-2026.

 Will we have to re-register bank accounts as Recipients?